Ailyn: Her Chariot Awaits (2020–present)

 In 2020, Ailyn announced her collaboration with Adrenaline Mob guitarist Mike Orlando in a new project called Her Chariot Awaits.
-Their self titled debut album was scheduled for release on 10 April 2020, but was delayed due to the COVID-19 Pandemic and released on 22 May 2020.
+Their self titled debut album was scheduled for release on 10 April 2020, but was delayed due to the COVID-19 pandemic and released on 22 May 2020.

+Trail of Tears (2020–present)

+When Norwegian gothic metal band Trail of Tears resurfaced seven years after their 2013 disbanding, it was with Ailyn as their female vocalist.
+Due to the pandemic, they were off for a rough start with Ailyn stranded in Spain, but they have since played a few festivals and released the EP Winds of Disdain (2024).

 Lunarian

-In 2022, a collaboration with Secret Sphere's guitarist Aldo Lonobile name Lunarian was announced.
+In 2022, a collaboration with Secret Sphere's guitarist Aldo Lonobile named Lunarian was announced.
 The debut album entitled Burn The Beauty was released on September 9 that year, with videos for the singles "Dream Catcher" and "Endless Sleep" released.

 Other works

 In 2011 she contributed to the Austrian power metal band Serenity's album Death & Legacy, singing the songs "The Chevalier" and "Prayer".
-She is also featured the video "The Chevalier".
+She is also featured in the video "The Chevalier".

-In 2014, she collaborated with several other bands such as the Spanish Metal band Diabulus in Musica, for whom she sang the song "Furia de Libertad" for their album Argia.
-For the Greek Symphonic Metal band Enemy of Reality, she was featured in the song "Needle Bites" and its music video, from their album Rejected Gods.
+In 2014 she collaborated with several other bands such as the Spanish Metal band Diabulus in Musica for whom she sang the song "Furia de Libertad" for their album Argia.
+For the Greek Symphonic Metal band Enemy of Reality she was featured in the song "Needle Bites" and its music video, from their album Rejected Gods.
 She performed live with German/Norwegian symphonic metal band Leaves' Eyes at their 10th anniversary show in Wieze, Belgium.

 Ailyn Giménez is mentioned in the Dutch metal band The Gentle Storm's album The Diary booklet for useful advice she gave regarding the band's "Shores of India" music video.

-In 2015, Ailyn's participation on the new album of the metal opera Melted Space was announced.
+Ailyn participated on two albums by the metal opera project Melted Space; The Great Lie (2015) and Darkening Light (2018).

-In 2017, Ailyn announced her collaboration with Italian metal band Secret Rule: she will be featured on their upcoming album The Key to the World and music video.
+In 2017, Ailyn announced her collaboration with Italian metal band Secret Rule: She will be featured on their upcoming album The Key to the World and music video.
 She also hinted there are some more collaborations to be announced.
-She also is composing her solo music, but doesn't want to rush this process.
+She is also composing her solo music but doesn't want to rush this process.